QTM 106Luciferianism and the Christian Response

 - Modern Practitionerism (20th-21st Century): Authors like Michael W. Ford synthesized these historical threads into a coherent system of "Left-Hand Path" practice centered on the deification of the individual Will.

-- The Luciferian Input [E]: While distinct from Aleister Crowley’s Thelema, many Luciferian systems adopt the functional equivalent of the command: "Do what thou wilt shall be the whole of the Law."
-This is not necessarily a call to chaos, but a declaration that the "Self" is the final arbiter of morality.
+- What Luciferians say [E]: While different from Aleister Crowley's Thelema, many Luciferian systems use something like the command: "Do what thou wilt shall be the whole of the Law."
+That is not necessarily a call to chaos, but a claim that the "Self" is the final judge of right and wrong.

-- The Logic [I]: External moral codes (especially Biblical ones) are viewed as "slave morality" designed to suppress human potential.
-True morality is self-determined based on the "Higher Self" or internal conscience.
+- Logic [I]: External moral codes (especially from the Bible) are seen as "slave morality" meant to hold people back.
+True morality, they say, comes from the "Higher Self" or conscience.

 “The heart is deceitful above all things and beyond cure.
 Who can understand it?”
 (Jeremiah 17:9, NIV [E])

-- The Conscience Objection [I]: Luciferians argue that the "Higher Self" or conscience is a reliable moral compass.
+- Objection [I]: Luciferians say the "Higher Self" or conscience is a reliable moral guide.

-- The Audit Note [I]: Scripture acknowledges that conscience exists and can accuse or defend (Romans 2:14–15 [E]).
-However, it also indicates that conscience can be "seared" (1 Timothy 4:2 [E]) or "corrupted" (Titus 1:15 [E]).
-The Christian position is that conscience is insufficient because it operates on corrupted hardware and requires recalibration by external revelation.
+- Response [I]: The Bible says conscience exists and can accuse or defend (Romans 2:14–15 [E]).
+But it also says conscience can be "seared" (1 Timothy 4:2 [E]) or "corrupted" (Titus 1:15 [E]).
+The Christian view is that conscience alone is not enough; it needs to be corrected by God's revealed truth.

 "Woe to those who call evil good and good evil, who put darkness for light and light for darkness...
 Woe to those who are wise in their own eyes..."
 (Isaiah 5:20–21, NIV [E])

-- The Luciferian Input [I]: The Adversary is viewed as the "Liberator" or "Prometheus."
-His rebellion is seen as a necessary act of courage against a tyrannical monopoly on power held by the Creator.
+- Luciferian view [I]: The Adversary is seen as "Liberator" or "Prometheus"—his rebellion as courage against a tyrannical God.

-- The Christian Reality [E]: Jesus Christ provides a competing character profile.
-He identifies the Adversary not as a liberator, but as a predator and a deceiver whose "light" is a lure.
+- What Jesus says [E]: Jesus gives a different picture.
+He calls the Adversary a predator and a deceiver whose "light" is a trap.

 "You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies."
 (John 8:44, NIV [E])

-- The Predator Profile [E]: While the Romantic tradition reframes the rebel as a hero, the Source Code describes the Adversary’s motives as predatory and self-exalting.
+- What the Bible says [E]: While some literature casts the rebel as a hero, Scripture describes the Adversary's motives as predatory and self-exalting.

 “Be alert and of sober mind.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
 (1 Peter 5:8, NIV [E])